Best Nurse Practitioner Programs in Arkansas – 2021

 Registered nurses who’ve already earned an MSN but who want pursue advanced practice specialization as a family nurse practitioner are eligible for the university’s post-graduate certificate program.
 The certificate program is also open to family nurse practitioners whose initial training did not meet the requirements set by the American Nurses Credentialing Center and/or the American Academy of Nurse Practitioners.

 Upon admission, an individualized study plan will be developed that’s based upon a gap analysis comparing the applicant’s past courses with certification requirements for the Family Nurse Practitioner specialty.
-This nurse practitioner program in Arkansas entails 500 clinical hours.
+Similar to quite a few other nurse practitioner programs in Arkansas, this program requires you to complete 500 hours of clinical training.

 View Ranking Methodology